-A combination of lectures, group work, practical exercises, self/-group study, case studies, presentations and discussions in plenary.
+The last 9 days of the course take place in Copenhagen, and will include a combination of lectures, group work, practical exercises, self/-group study, case studies, presentations and discussions in plenary.
 The main emphasis will be on participatory approaches and active learning.
 The practical exercises include latrine construction, water purification and other hands-on tasks that will combine theory and practice.

 Course book: Engineering in Emergencies - A Practical Guide for Relief Workers by Jan Davis & Robert Lambert.

 Individual written assignment.
 Grading according to the Danish 7-scale.

 The applicants must live up to the Master of Disaster Management admission criteria.